"I stopped reading X-Men about the same time they started putting Wolverine on the cover of comics in which he didn't actually, technically, appear."

 The Ultimate X-Men collection books have special covers depicting, in order, Wolverine, Wolverine, Wolverine, Wolverine, Wolverine, Captain America, Wolverine...

 Wolverine even shows up in the Ultimate Spider-Man video game, as one of the boss battles for Venom.

-The Marvel Vs Capcom series, where Wolverine is the only character to be in every single one of Capcom's games.
-He's even in Marvel Vs Capcom 2twice (one with the adamantium claws and one with bone, since the metal had been removed from his skeleton at that time)
+The Marvel vs. Capcom series, where Wolverine is the only character to be in every single one of Capcom's games.
+He's even in Marvel vs. Capcom 2: New Age Of Heroestwice (one with the adamantium claws and one with bone, since the metal had been removed from his skeleton at that time)

 In fairness, this show was originally going to be simply a Wolverine solo series.
 The rest of the X-men were added later.